dsanson/davidsanson.com/363/syllabus.markdown

 My office is Stevenson 341.
 My email is <desanso@ilstu.edu>.
-My office hours for this term are TBA and by appointment.
+My office hours for this term are M 11-12:00 and W 3:15-4:15, and by appointment.
 The course webpage is
 <http://www.davidsanson.com/363>.

 # Course Description